KESTIO

 Option 2

-• LEAD QUALIFICATION: Appointment scheduling
+• LEAD QUALIFICATION: Appointment Scheduling

-SCENARIO 3 - Conference support
+SCENARIO 3 – Conference material

-• LEAD MAGNET: Conference support
+• LEAD MAGNET: Conference material

-• LANDING PAGE : Download page
+• LANDING PAGE: Download page

 • EMAIL SEQUENCE: Satisfaction questionnaire